-The MTP 2050 incorporates existing planning efforts in the WAMPO area.
-This includes modal-specific plans, such as transit, bicycle and pedestrian, freight, and safety plans.
+The MTP 2050 incorporats existing planning efforts in the WAMPO area.
+This includes modal-specific plans, such as transit, bike/ped, freight, and safety plans.

 TRANSIT PLANS & STUDIES

 Since 2010, several studies and reports have been produced to support the regional transit system.